geom3trik/vizia-audio-synth/README.md

 state.style.parse_theme(THEME);
 ```

-Running the app now should show a a pair of control knobs, each with a label above and a textbox below.
+Running the app now should show a a pair of knobs, one for amplitude and the other for frequency.

+NOTE: The knob widget in tuix is incomplete, and while they do function, not all style elements are in place such as the tick mark.

 # Step 7 - Connecting the control knobs

-Now that we have some control knob widgets for amplitude and frequency, we need to send some messages to the audio thread when the values of the knobs change.
-When a control knob is used a `SliderEvent::ValueChanged` event is sent down the hierarchy from the root to the knob.
-We can intercept this event in our `Controller` widget by adding the following code to the `on_event` function in the `EventHandler` implimentation.
+Now that we have some knob widgets for amplitude and frequency, we need to send some messages to the audio thread when the values of the knobs change.
+When a knob is used a `SliderEvent::ValueChanged` event is sent up the hierarchy from the knob to the root (window).
+We can intercept this event in our `Controller` widget by adding the following code to the `on_event` function in the `Widget` implementation.

 ```Rust
 ...